 - Three Letters of Recommendation

-- NIH Bio Sketches for each investigators (including the PI)
+- NIH Bio Sketches for each investigator (including the PI)

-Application MUST NOT exceed 25 pages.
+An application MUST NOT exceed 25 pages.
 Paper applications will not be accepted.
-The deadline for receipt of scholarship applications is 11:59 PM (all US time zones), February 1, 2019.
+The deadline for receipt of scholarship applications is 11:59 PM (all US time zones), February 1, 2020.
 Late or incomplete applications will not be accepted.

 2. You will receive an email confirmation upon receipt of your completed application.
 If you do not receive a